wevbarker/HiGGS-devel/README.md

     cAlp3 == 0, cAlp4 == 0, cAlp5 == 0, cAlp6 == 0, cBet1 == 0,
    cBet2 == 0, cBet3 == 0}, "Export" -> "EinsteinCartan"];
 ```
+More general examples can be found in the notebook `./tutor.nb`.

 ## What's in the box?